 #5: Neck and Spine Injuries

-Even whiplash can be debilitating, resulting in persistent pain, poor balance, vertigo, and dizziness.
-Neck and spine injuries may require physical therapy or surgical intervention.
+These injuries can also cause chronic pain, poor balance, vertigo, dizziness, and migraines.
+Often, neck spine injuries may require physical therapy or surgical intervention.

 #4: Head Injuries and Traumatic Brain Injuries